 Victoria is an exploration and development stage company with interests in gold projects located in Nevada, USA and Yukon Territory, Canada.
 The Company's strategy is to add value per share through efficient exploration, project development and accretive acquisitions.
-Victoria's management team endeavours to mitigate risk through project diversification, sound financial management and operating in relatively secure jurisdictions.

 CORPORATE ACTIVITIES (since March 1, 2010)